Hybrid IT appropriates the right mix of on-premises, public, and private cloud solutions for your needs.

 Applications must be suited to the pricing model of public cloud.
 Operational metrics (uptime, disaster recovery SLAs) between on-premises IT and public cloud services are equitable; apples-to-apples comparisons between application portfolios are more complicated.
 For example:

 The public cloud gives organizations an OpEx-fueled IT investment option they didn’t have before.
-Agility and the lack of long-term commitment are compelling, but when public cloud becomes embedded into business processes, you may pay for it 24x7 at (possibly) more prohibitive unit rates than if your apps and services were run on premises.
+Agility and the lack of long-term commitment are compelling, but when public cloud becomes embedded into business processes, you may pay for it 24x7 at (possibly) more prohibitive unit rates than if your apps and services were run on-prem.

 There is no correct blend of public cloud and on-premises IT to deliver IT—your mileage will vary based on usage, application portfolio, and use of underlying infrastructure.